crazyzlj/website_ljzhu/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "Ph.D. in GIS"
-  institution = "University of Chinese Academy Sciences, Beijing" year = 2019
+  institution = "Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences, Beijing" year = 2019

 [[education.courses]]